 If the at-fault party has insurance, such as an at-fault driver in a car accident, we will bring what is termed a third-party claim against their insurance carrier.
 We will help you do this.

 If this isn’t possible or doesn’t result in an acceptable outcome, a personal injury suit can be brought in civil court.

 Most of these claims require an upfront fee from you.
-Again, we are a West Virginia no-fee attorney.
+Again, we are a West Virginia no-fee attorney near you.
 We will be paid a contingency fee out of any settlement we receive for you.
 If a settlement is not reached, you won’t owe us anything.